 When the air is no longer contaminated, the blower which drew the air into the air scrubber will release it back into the surrounding environment.

 Air scrubbers are beneficial in a wide variety of settings.

 Air scrubbers can also reduce the risk of health issues and ensure job quality.
 These machines can also limit costs.

 For example, an air scrubber can reduce the amount of debris and dust that will clog the intake vents of commercial air movers or coat dehumidifier coils, both of which can be harmful to damage restoration equipment and reduce its productivity.

 Compared to air purifiers, these tools have been specifically designed for heavy-duty cleaning of environments that have a high concentration of harmful pollutants – something that no ordinary air purifier can do.
 But that doesn’t mean that air scrubbers have no place in the home.

 If you live in an area that is near warehouses or factories that produce fumes or other harmful substances, you’ll definitely benefit from using an air scrubber to maintain your indoor air quality.

 As you can imagine, the air scrubber and negative air machine can be used in a lot of industries.
 Some of the applications include:

 Airborne contaminants that are present in a worksite or created during the restoration process will require removal to ensure that the environment is clean and healthy for the workers.
 For example, a fire damaged home will contain smoke, soot, and ash.

-On water damage restoration projects, particles that have settled on structural materials such as carpets and upholstery will get stirred up when an air mover is used to dry floors and carpets quickly.
+On water damage restoration projects, particles that have settled on structural materials such as carpets and upholstery will get stirred up when a floor drying fan is used to dry carpets quickly.